-The National Faculty with the Buck Institute for Education (BIE) are seasoned teachers, administrators, instructional coaches, authors and educational consultants who conduct professional development activities on behalf of BIE.
-Each National Faculty member has his and her own areas of expertise as well as a comprehensive understanding of the BIE Project Based Learning (PBL) model.
+To ensure we can meet the needs of schools across the United States, BIE utilizes a highly skilled team of professionals, known as the National Faculty, to deliver our services to teachers and leaders.
+The National Faculty is comprised of seasoned teachers, administrators, instructional coaches, authors and educational consultants who conduct professional development activities on behalf of BIE.
+Each National Faculty member has his or her own areas of expertise as well as a comprehensive understanding of the BIE Project Based Learning (PBL) model.

-BIE seeks highly qualified educators to join the National Faculty team.
+BIE seeks exceptionally qualified educators to join the National Faculty team.
 Prospective members require a unique set of skills and experiences to be effective in professional development work.
-Central to this skill set is a core philosophy of education reform grounded in student-centered, 21st century teaching and learning.
-In addition to leading PBL professional development activities in the U.S. and abroad, the National Faculty also functions as a professional learning organization, where members innovate, develop and share PBL practices and knowledge.
+Central to this skill set is a core philosophy of education grounded in student-centered, 21st century teaching and learning with a commitment to educational equity.
+We are actively seeking practitioners of color and/or practitioners with expertise in culturally responsive teaching.
+In addition to leading PBL professional development activities in the U.S. and abroad, the National Faculty also functions as a professional learning community, where members innovate, develop, and share PBL practices and knowledge.

-National Faculty members are independent consultants contracted for a variety of services in addition to delivery of professional development.
-As consultants, National Faculty are hired for one-time, short-term or fixed-term assignments and report to BIE staff.
+National Faculty members are independent consultants contracted for a variety of services in addition to the delivery of professional development.
+As consultants, National Faculty are engaged for one-time, short-term, or fixed-term assignments.

 Duties and Responsibilities:

 Please note official acceptance into the BIE National Faculty is contingent upon satisfactory completion of the National Faculty Development Program (NFDP).
 Our NFDP process is a comprehensive training to develop our PBL facilitators and coaches.
 We require candidates to commit to the following in their first year as part of the National Faculty Development Program:

 How to Apply: https://www.tfaforms.com/297214.